HVDC converter station: Converter transformer

 The converter transformers step up the voltage of the AC supply network.
 Using a star-to-delta or "wye-delta" connection of the transformer windings, the converter can operate with 12 pulses for each cycle in the AC supply, which eliminates numerous harmonic current components.
 The insulation of the transformer windings must be specially designed to withstand a large DC potential to earth.
-Converter transformers can be built as large as 300 Mega volt amperes (MW) as a single unit.
+Converter transformers can be built as large as 300 Mega volt amperes (MVA) as a single unit.
 It is impractical to transport larger transformers, so when larger ratings are required, several individual transformers are connected together.
 Either two three-phase units or three single-phase units can be used.
 With the latter variant only one type of transformer is used, making the supply of a spare transformer more economical.

 Converter transformers operate with high flux Power Steps In the Four Steps of the Converter per cycle, and so produce more acoustic noise than normal three-phase power transformers.
 This effect should be considered in the siting of an HVDC converter station.
 Noise-reducing enclosures may be applied.